editing

 Creative Director, Editor-in-Chief, 2016 — 2019

-Fort Troff is a premiere maker of sex toys and fetish gear for queer men.
-The brand has grown from its origins as a small sex shop inside a legendary Atlanta sex club (the original Fort Troff) to a global brand known for its punk look and high-quality products.
+Fort Troff is a premiere maker of sex toys and fetish gear for gay and queer men.
+The Atlanta-based business has grown from its origin as a legendary sex club (the original Fort Troff) into a global brand with customers on every continent.

 Gay Chic Magazine